Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 Select option number 5 to `Download and Setup the Server`.
 Once the setup is complete, the script will prompt you to choose a name, password, and RCON password for your server.

 Congratulations!
 You have successfully installed and configured your server.
+To start, stop, restart or enter the Rcon_Console, just run `./asamanager.sh` in the console, and follow the instructions.

 ### How to open ports in Linux: